scriptmaster/myth/README.md

 I checked out mithril.js and it is pretty fast for both framework size and dependencies.

+Ownership
+--
+Another reason is ownership.
+Flutter and Angular are owned by Google.
+This repo is owned by the me and any future contributors.
+If you contribute to this development, and send valid pull requests, your name will be added here.
+Contributors welcome.

 # Android build
 This is in active development.
 Although flutter does a great work in creating fast and feature-rich android builds, there are still improvements that can be made.